MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-08-Tutorial-3D-step1.md

 ## Prerequisites
 You'll need an IDE (integrated development environment).
-I would recommend IntelliJ IDEA.
+I would recommend [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 The community version is free and is more than sufficient for this project.

-To view or edit the 3d models, you can use Blender which is free to download from [Blender.org](https://blender.org).
+To create, view or edit the 3d models, you can use [Blender](https://blender.org) which is free to download.

 ## Lift off